 Another glorious sunset, this one from the dock at Queen’s Cove Marina whilst playing cards.
 Brent and Karen have mastered the game we taught them so it’s about time to find a different one.
 Good times.

 So on day 2 we moved to an outside slip.
-St. John the Rigger graciously agreed to leave retirement just long enough to help install new lines and cable, which required him to drive half-way to Toronto for materials.
+St. John the Rigger graciously agreed to leave retirement just long enough to help install new boom lines and winch cable, which required him to drive half-way to Toronto for materials.
 Raising the newly-outfitted mast on Thursday, however, required an extra day in Tay.
 (There’s a limerick hiding in that sentence somewhere.)
 Mini Pearl is happy that she soon can get back in the water, however, and we’re happy to get some topside space back.
-And DirecTV, since football season is almost upon us.
-Here is one of those super fun spot-the-differences puzzles:
+And DirecTV, since football season almost is upon us.
+Here’s one of those super fun spot-the-differences puzzles: